gusrlLee/blog/Idea1.md

               * $\Theta_{i+1} = \Theta_i + \gamma_i(A_i - A^*)$
     * **Georgiev et al. (2012), "Light transport simulation with vertex connection and merging."**
       * Takeaways
+        * Although efficient global illumination algorithm exist, an acceptable approximation error in a resonable amount of time is usally only achieved for specific types of input scenes.
+        * To address this problem, we present a reformulation of photon mapping as a bidirectional path sampling technique for Monte Carlo light transport simulation.
+        * BPT와 PM을 결합하기 위해 $\bar{x}_s$를 추가한 것이 keypoint!
       * Paper contexts
         * Introduction
-          * However, its inefficiency under diffuse lighting and its relatively low order of convergence make progressive photon mapping impractical as a general global illumination solution.
-          * Intuitively, a combination of BPT and PM would be beneficial, as the two algorithms complement each other in terms of performance under different lighting conditions.
+          * Efficient handling of SDS paths, on the other hand, has long been demonstrated with photon mapping (PM).
+          * Indeed, PM has traditionally been combined with some of BPT's path sampling techniques through heuristic with some of BPT's path sampling techniques through heuristic such as global and cuastic maps, and final gathering.
-            * However, as discussed by Veach and Guibas [1995] and shown in Fig. 2, such as heuristic combination can be far from optimal.
+            * Such a heuristic combintaiton can be far from optimal.
 Moreover, an adaptation of these heuristics to glossy reflectance is not obvious.
-          * Judging from the success of multiple importance sampling in improving the robustness of BPT compared to its initial formulation, we can expect that a MIS-based combination of BPT and PM will yield a more robust solution than the aforementioned heuristics.
+            * we can expect that a MIS-based combination of BPT and PM will yield a more robust solution than the aforementioned heuristics.
-          * contribution
+            * However, such a principled combination has not been shown so far due to important differences in the mathmatical frameworks used to formulate these two algorithms.
-            * In this paper, we present an integration of bidirection path tracing and photon mapping into a framework that can efficiently handle a wide range of illumination effects.
+          * In this paper, we present an integration of bidirectional path tracing and photon mapping into a framework that can efficiently handle a wide range of illumination effects.
-            * Our new reformulation of photon mapping as a path sampling technique allow us to employ multiple importance sampling to combine the two methods in a more robust rendering algorithm that alleviates the problem of insufficient techniques.
+            * Our new reformulation of photon mapping as a path sampling technique allows us to employ multiple importance sampling to combine the two methods in a more rubust rendering algorithm that alleviates the problem of insufficient techniques.
         * Vertex Merging
           * Our goal is to combine photon mapping (PM) with bidirectional path tracing (BPT) into a more robust algorithm via multiple-importance sampling (MIS).
-            * The first step is to formulate the two algorithms in a common mathematical language, for which we choose the path integral framework, reviewed above.
-            * We refer to the path sampling techniques derived from PM as vertex merging (VM), as one can intuitively think of the radiance estimate (5) as mergin the path vertices correspondng to a photon and the radiance estimate ocation within a small neighborhood.
+            * Scince BPT is already naturally defined in this framework (MIS-based method), we only need to reformulation the PM algorithm.
+          * This involves defining the light transport paths sampled by PM with their associated pdfs that we could then plug intothe power heuristic.
+          * PM as a sampling technique for extended paths.
+            * The PM radiance estimate would then then complete a full length-k extened path, which we define as $\bar{x}^* = (x_0, ... , x_s^*, x_s, ..., x_k)$
+          * PM as a sampling techniques for regular paths
+            * The path $\bar{x}$ is accepted if and only if the photon location $x_s^*$ is within distance $r$ from the radiance estimate location $x_s$.
+          * Path pdf
+            * we first assume constant pdf $p$ inside $A_M$.
+            * Second, we make the common photon mapping assumption that $A_M$ is a disk with radius $r$, and area $\pi r^2$, centered around $x_i$.
+            * $p_{VM}(\bar{x}) = [\pi r^2 p (x_{s-1} \to x_s^*)] p_{VC}(\bar{x})$
+        * Efficiency of Different Path Sampling Techniques
+          * Sampling densities
+          * Path reuse efficiency
     * **Mara et al. (2013), "Toward practical real-time photon mapping: Efficient GPU density estimation."**
     * **Davidovič et al. (2014), "Progressive light transport simulation on the GPU: Survey and improvements"**
     * **Evangelou et al. (2021), "Fast radius search exploiting ray tracing frameworks."**